gwillz/build-my-locals/README.md

 # Build My Locals!

 Sometimes, particularly in a mono-repo, you have projects spread about that are referenced directly by their local path.
+Those projects may have a build script and need to precompiled before being included in the bigger scope.

 So this script will build any local dependencies (or devDependencies) in your `package.json` file.